privatnimejlzamene/privatnimejlzamene.github.io3/README.md

-jekyll-writer
+jekyll-scaffold
 =============

-Jekyll Writer is a simple Jekyll blogging theme (and complete website) with a responsive, mobile-first layout, stylish monochromatic design, and easy to read typography.
+Jekyll Scaffold is a simple Jekyll blogging site scaffolding that you can use to jump-start your own Jekyll site.
+It includes a basic, minimally styled theme with a responsive, mobile-first layout.

 Instructions (TBD)